GUIDELINES FOR SUBMISSIONS OF PROPOSALS

 Payment for membership dues cannot be made onsite at the Annual Meeting and must be paid in order to receive member benefits, including the discounted member pre-registration rate.

 LETTERS OF INVITATION

 The ASA will provide a letter of invitation to assist individuals in expediting visas and securing funding.
-A request for a letter of invitation can be made by sending an email to [email protected] with “Letter of Invitation” in the subject line.
+A request for a letter of invitation can be made by completing an online request form.
 If you need a letter of invitation, you should submit a request at the same time you submit your paper/panel/roundtable proposal.
-Please note: The ASA will honor such requests until September 30, 2015.
+Please note: The ASA will honor such requests until September 30, 2017.